 - Global temperatures began to be systematically recorded 136 years ago.
 2016 finished in first place as the hottest year on record.

-- 2017 is shaping up to be even hotter.
+- This decade is shaping up to be even hotter.
 And, as a consequence, natural disasters are occurring more frequently, causing destruction and loss of life around the globe.

 - September Arctic sea ice is declining at a rate of 13.3 percent per decade.